Updates

 ✍ Mains Practice Question

-Analyse the causes of recent industrial unrest in India’s manufacturing hubs and assess the adequacy of existing labour laws in addressing these issues.
-Suggest reforms to improve industrial relations and productivity.
+Examine the causes behind the recent surge in industrial unrest in India’s manufacturing hubs and analyse the role of labour law reforms in addressing these challenges.
+(250 words)

 250 Words15 Marks